-Mr. Bjornlund has written and spoken extensively about transitional and postconflict elections, democratization, governance and legal reform, and international democracy promotion.
-He is author of Beyond Free and Fair: Monitoring Elections and Building Democracy (Wilson Center/Johns Hopkins University Press, 2004; Arabic edition 2013), a seminal study of the emergence and significance of international and domestic election monitoring, as well as numerous book chapters, articles, essays, and reports.
-At Georgetown, he has taught courses on Democracy Promotion and Democratic Theory, Post-Conflict Political Reconstruction, and Funding for International Development.
-Mr. Bjornlund has testified on a number of occasions before the U.S. Congress and at the United Nations and has served as an expert on elections, election monitoring, and civil society advocacy for the U.S. Department of State.
-He has spoken at conferences and universities throughout the world and has appeared often on television and radio in the U.S. and abroad, including on BBC, C-SPAN, CNN, National Public Radio, Voice of America, and other media outlets.
+Mr. Bjornlund is author of Beyond Free and Fair: Monitoring Elections and Building Democracy (2004; Arabic edition 2013), a seminal study of the emergence and significance of election monitoring, as well as book chapters, articles, essays, and reports on election reform, election monitoring, democratization, and international democracy assistance.
+In recent years he has taught at Georgetown University, Williams College, and the Institute for Civic and Political Engagement in Myanmar.
+He has testified on a number of occasions before the U.S. Congress and at the United Nations and has appeared often as an expert at international conferences and on media news programs in the U.S. and abroad.

 Mr. Bjornlund worked previously in senior positions at the National Democratic Institute for International Affairs (NDI) and the Carter Center, and he was a Fellow at the Woodrow Wilson International Center for Scholars.
 Earlier in his career, he practiced corporate and international law at Ropes & Gray, one of the largest law firms in the U.S. Mr. Bjornlund holds a Juris Doctor from Columbia University, a Master in Public Administration from John F. Kennedy School of Government at Harvard University, and a Bachelor of Arts magna cum laude from Williams College.